 And if they don’t get one, at least sometimes, then they won’t get the feelings they desire.

 And therefore, they feel anxious, insecure and unhappy when they play.

-If it’s the challenge that does it for you.
+Maybe it’s the challenge of the game that does it for you?

 If enduring periods of struggle and stress for the rewards of relief when you play well is what you want your golf experience to be, then nobody has the right to contradict you.